codecentric/trainings/keycloak/fundamentals/lab2.5/README.md

    * Add a condition `user attribute` to `color-step` and configure the attribute name to `color` and the expected attribute value to `red` via the gear icon.
    * Add a step `Access Denied` to `color-step`.
    * Set the condition and your Access Denied step as Required.
+6) Set new flow via 'Bind Flow' as new Browser Flow.
-6) Check whether your user with the favorite color red now receives Access Denied as a message when he tries to log in to the Account Console.
+7) Check whether your user with the favorite color red now receives Access Denied as a message when he tries to log in to the Account Console. (	http://localhost:8080/realms/acme/account/)
-7) Check whether the login is successful if you have previously assigned a different favorite color to the user.
+8) Check whether the login is successful if you have previously assigned a different favorite color to the user.